 Use different passphrases for accounts, especially for those that store any personal information.
 If you use the same username (such as an email address) and passphrase for a number of accounts, and one account is compromised, someone accessing that information is more likely to be able to access other accounts you use.

 It is also important that the email address you use for accounts has a unique passphrase that has not been used elsewhere.
-Someone that knows, or can easily guess, the passphrase for your email address could use the passphrase reset functionality for accounts your email address is associated with to gain unauthorised access.
+Someone that knows, or can easily guess, the passphrase for your email address could use the reset functionality and gain unauthorised access to all the accounts your email address is linked to.

 Avoid saving your payment details